 PBC Primary Biliary Cholangitis

-This is the Second Edition of this highly acclaimed book for people with the liver disease primary biliary cholangitis (PBC), fully updated and expanded in 2023 to take account of the substantial progress in the field over the three years since the publication of the first edition.
-This is the definitive guide to help patients with PBC beat the condition.
+This is the Third Edition of this highly acclaimed book for people with the liver disease primary biliary cholangitis (PBC), written by Professor David Jones, fully updated and expanded for 2025 to take account of the substantial progress in the field over the 2 years since the publication of the second edition

 This book is for sale on Amazon, available worldwide.